 To find out more about Yadira's journey, watch the video above or read our Spotlight blog post here.

-Claudia Caballero Gonzalez graduated this spring with a master’s in counseling psychology from the University of San Francisco.
+Claudia Caballero Gonzalez graduated in spring 2021 with a master’s in counseling psychology from the University of San Francisco.
 She later was hired as an associate marriage and family therapist for Santa Rosa City Schools, which served as her traineeship site and is the largest school district in Sonoma County.

 “I plan to be there for a good while,” Claudia said, enthusiastically.
 “That’s where my focus needs to be — helping kids at school.”